 - Interlibrary Loan allows distance learners to receive articles and other materials not available through the library databases.
 Interlibrary loan uses Illiad software which allows patrons to request and check the status of requested materials electronically.
 Interlibrary loan relies on the Online College Library Collection (OCLC) database to locate items from the holdings of more than 10,000 libraries.
 A statewide courier service handles requests for books and multimedia materials available in-state.
 Requests for books, articles, theses, dissertations, videos, DVDs, and others are submitted electronically through the Interlibrary Loan link on the University Libraries home page.
 The College of Nursing & School of Allied Health Library in Shreveport also uses the National Library of Medicine’s Docline interlibrary loan system.
 Materials available in electronic format will be sent directly to the requestor’s desktop and may be printed or downloaded, usually within 48 to 72 hours.
 Interlibrary loan is free to all library users with the library covering the costs.

 - LibGuides provide online help to users.
 LibGuides allow librarians to promote library services, create bibliographies, curate knowledge and share information in a convenient online format.
 LibGuides may be used for a specific class or topic, or for a department as is the case with Government Information.

 - LaLinc Cards are available through the director of libraries office.
 This enables distance learning students to request a card which will enable them to check out materials from participating Louisiana Academic Libraries.
 Each individual library has the right to restrict service or require a credit card as security against materials not being returned.

 - Reference Services are available through email, telephone, or text.
 Reference librarians will contact patrons during normal working hours or by special appointments if necessary.
-The information to contact reference librarians is on the library webpage and to contact individual library faculty or staff on the Contact Us on the menu on the right hand side of the library webpage.
+The information to contact reference librarians is on the library webpage and to contact individual library faculty or staff on the Contact Us on the menu on the left side of the library webpage.